hrefjeff/sfv_old/index.md

 ### <a name="head8"></a>8.
 Accept responsibility

 This isn't in the video and I won't speak too much on this subject.
 I just believe it is worth mentioning.
-I try to accept responsibility and holding myself accountable for my own decisions and actions.
+I try to accept responsibility and hold myself accountable for my own decisions and actions.
 I ask questions all day but relying on the phrase "I haven't learned that yet" or "No one told me about that" only took me so far.
 I play my game with the philosphy of, "Play as if you are a master, but learn like you are a student."

 ### <a name="head9"></a>9.
 Other things or stuff that deserve a whole post on their own